Go to main content

 • INSEE data (DADS survey) and DARES

-• Sectoral benchmarks from professional federations
+• Sectoral benchmarks from industry federations

-The European Directive on Salary Transparency
+The European directive on salary transparency

 Directive (EU) 2023/970 of May 10, 2023 represents a major shift in European salary governance.
 Its main obligations, progressively applicable between 2026 and 2031, include: